crim-ca/weaver/docs/source/processes.rst

 .. _proc_op_undeploy:
 .. _proc_op_update:

-Modify an existing process (Update, Replace, Undeploy)
+Modify an Existing Process (Update, Replace, Undeploy)
 -----------------------------------------------------------------------------

 Since `Weaver` supports |ogc-api-proc-part2|_, it is able to remove a previously registered :term:`Process` using